jjsmu/jjsmu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Joseph.
 I'm a lifelong learner with an endless curiosity for knowledge and experience.
-I was born and raised in Southern California and grew up in a family deeply committed to hard work and discipline, which later instilled in me values like resilience and determination.
-After graduating from the University of Washington with a Bachelor of Science in computer science, I took some time off to learn more about embedded systems development.
-Becoming an independent academic researcher was a pivotal moment for me, helping me understand more about myself and what I want to do in life.
-Now, I am currently a graduate student at Southern Methodist University in Dallas, Texas pursuing my passion in data science where I hope to use what I have learned to make a meaningful impact to society.
+I'm a second-generation American and Southern Californian native.
+I graduated from the University of Washington with a Bachelor of Science in computer science to pursue a career in software engineering.
+Currently, I'm a graduate student at Southern Methodist University in Dallas, Texas pursuing my passion in data science where I hope to apply my knowledge to make a meaningful impact in academia and research.

 <a href="https://github.com/jjsmu">GitHub</a>
 <br>